• Forums

 Registries

 Registration is the process of taking the objects of a mod (items, blocks, sounds, etc.) and making them known to the game.
 Registering things is important, as without registration the game will simply not know about these objects in a mod and will exhibit great amounts of unexplainable behavior (and probably crash).
-Some examples of things that need to be registered are Blocks, Items, Biomes.
+Some examples of things that need to be registered are Block

 Registering Things